hypermodern-python/website/docs/chapter02.md

 3 directories, 2 files
 ```

-The file `__init__.py` is empty and serves to declare the test suite as a package.
+The file `__init__.py` is empty and turns the test suite into a Python package.
-While this is not strictly necessary,
-it allows your test suite to mirror the source layout of the package under test,
+This arrangement allows it to mirror the source layout of the package under test,
-even when modules in different parts of the source tree [have the same name][pytest-issues-3151].
+even when modules in different parts of the source tree have the same name.
 Furthermore, it gives you the option to import modules from within your tests package.

-The file `test_main.py` contains a test case for the `__main__` module.
+The file `test_main.py` contains tests for the `__main__` module.
-The test case checks whether the program exits with a status code of zero.
+Our first test case checks whether the program exits with a status code of zero:

 ```{code-block} python
 ---